Specialised Foundation Programme in the North West of England

 All programmes have one common purpose and SFPs are designed to ensure that all trainees achieve the core competencies of foundation training whilst simultaneously supporting the development of key skills in other areas of medicine.

-Applying for an Specialised Foundation Programme
+Applying for a Specialised Foundation Programme

-Specialised Foundation Programmes Available to 2024-26 Applicants
+Specialised Foundation Programmes Available to 2025-27 Applicants

-The North West of England Foundation School in 2024 will offer 63 SFPs in our acute employing trusts, across the 3 key areas of academia; Leadership, Research and Education (summary below):
+The North West of England Foundation School in 2025 will offer 63 SFPs in our acute employing trusts, across the 3 key areas of academia; Leadership, Research and Education (summary below):

 Employing Trust